A small village in the middle of the Kent countryside sports a few pubs, a windswept train station, a canal — and a most unusual museum.

 Thousands of teapots.

-An estimated 7,100 teapots are on display in a grotto-like collection of small rooms, each filled floor to ceiling with small, medium and some huge decorated pots of all shape and design — all with just one thing in common, a spout and a handle.
+An estimated 7,100 teapots are on display in a grotto-like collection of small rooms, each filled floor to ceiling with small, medium and some huge decorated pots of all shapes and designs — all with just one thing in common, a spout and a handle.

 Beyond that practical necessity, nothing is the same.
 Many of the teapots are display pieces being totally impractical for common use, but a lot are the sort that an eccentric sort could possibly use to brew their morning cuppa.